natt96z/cybersac/docs/source/forensics.rst

    - Explore the CyberSac website's VMware-based virtual machine for a safe and engaging introduction to cybersecurity.
 Our user-friendly virtual machine will empower you to grasp essential concepts and practices while maintaining a secure learning environment.
 (VMWare)

-*CyberSAC Linux VM: This is our custom linux virtual machine and provides a useful intro to Ubuntu Linux OS and its security policies.*
+*CyberSAC Linux VM: This is our custom linux virtual machine and it provides a useful intro to Ubuntu Linux OS and its security policies.*

 Download Link: https://shorturl.at/jpKU2

 Mirror Link: https://shorturl.at/tFOP2

-*CyberSAC Windows VM: This is out custom Windows virtual machine and provides a useful intro into securily using Windos 10 OS.*
+*CyberSAC Windows VM: This is out custom Windows virtual machine and it provides a useful intro into securily using Windos 10 OS.*

 Download Link: https://shorturl.at/jpqX9